zuozhenggh/learning-library/enterprise-manageability-library/enterprise_manager/em_fleet_maintenance_upgrade.md

 In the interest of simplifying the setup and save time, the following steps were completed in advance for part \#2 covered in this lab:

--   Creation of the gold copy Oracle Home and patching to 18.10 release [/u01/app/oracle/product/18/db_home_src, Orasidb18c_home1_2020_05_13_04_10_9_emcc.marketplace.com_3192]
+-   We have created a pre-patched Oracle Home with 18.10 release using which we will create the gold image [/u01/app/oracle/product/18/db_home_src, Orasidb18c_home1_2020_05_13_04_10_9_emcc.marketplace.com_3192]

--   Creation of the gold copy Oracle Home and patching to 19.7 release [/u01/app/oracle/product/19/db_home_src, Orasidb19c_home1_2020_05_13_04_24_10_emcc.marketplace.com_2953]
+-   We have created a pre-patched Oracle Home with 19.7 release using which we will create the gold image [/u01/app/oracle/product/19/db_home_src, Orasidb19c_home1_2020_05_13_04_24_10_emcc.marketplace.com_2953]